longitachi/ZLPhotoBrowser/README.md

 ### <a id="ChangeLog"></a>Change Log
 > [More logs](https://github.com/longitachi/ZLPhotoBrowser/blob/master/CHANGELOG.md)
 ```
+● 4.3.6
+  Add:
+    Provide a method to save the PHAsset to local.
+    Updated the method of parsing GIF.
+  Fix:
+    Fixed crash in pop interactive transition.
 ● 4.3.5
   Add:
     Support custom alert style.
     Improve the experience of image editor.
 ● 4.3.4
   Fix:
-    Fix a bug of the image editor.
+    Fixed a bug of the image editor.
-● 4.3.3
-  Add:
-    Adjust loading progress hud style to make it prettier.
-    Add wrapper for ZLPhotoBrowser compatible types.
-    Support for requesting original images when 'allowSelectOriginal = false'.
 ...
 ```